Oliiveralien/ELITE-Tutorial/README.md

 pip install -r requirements.txt
 ```

-If you are using 50 series GPUs (like RTX5060), Stable Pytorch is currently incompatible with 50 series GPUs.
+If you are using 50 series GPUs (like RTX5060), you may encounter this error: "NVIDIA GeForce RTX 50XX with CUDA capability sm_120 is not compatible with the current PyTorch installation."
+That's because Stable Pytorch is currently incompatible with 50 series GPUs.
 There is a way to fix this by using nightly Pytorch.
 See this issue [here](https://github.com/comfyanonymous/ComfyUI/issues/7127).

 If this error happens: "Could not load library libcudnn_cnn_infer.so.8.", you need to install cudnn with version 8.
 See this issue [here](https://github.com/vladmandic/sdnext/discussions/540).
 CUDA 12.8 + cuDNN 8.9.7 works on RTX 3070.